iq-coryp/documentation-testing/pages/api/supplier-availability.md

 ## Overview

-Suppliers have the ability to add and/or update availability to products.
+Suppliers have the ability to configure availability of products.

 ## Endpoints